 Voicemail and Virtual Voicemail

-An automated system used to record messages after incompleted phone calls.
+An automated system used to record voice messages when calls are not picked up or did not go through for any reason.
 Smartphone features like virtual voicemail allow you to transcribe and listen to voicemails through a phone app rather than over the phone.

 Voice over internet protocol.
 This feature allows you to make calls over the internet rather than your cell phone carrier.
 You can do this on a computer or a smartphone.
 Some larger carriers and MVNOs included this service as a feature, which can help save people money on long-distance calls.
 Depending on your internet connection, VoIP calls tend to have less reliability and lower audio quality than traditional phone calls made via cell towers.